ChloeeGrace/DECOR/README.md

 <h2 style="font-family: 'Times New Roman'; font-size: 15px;">🔥Updates</h2>

 - 🗓️**May 5th, 2025**: The DECOR repo has been further optimized.
+- 🗓️**May 7th, 2025**: The code part of the DECOR repo has been further improved.

 <h2 style="font-family: 'Times New Roman'; font-size: 15px;">🎯Overview & Contribution</h2>